 My personal obsessions include: handspinning and the fiber arts, crafting a number of other objects for devotional use (including candles, oils, and jewelry), reading, ethnobotany and magical and medicinal herbalism, cooking, meadmaking, walking in the woods and other wild places, wind storms, medieval and Tudor history, writing, shrine creation, and occasionally sewing.

-I operate an Etsy store, Fensalir Fiber Art, offering my inspired and funky handspun yarn as well as an ever-changing assortment of arcane handmade goodies and spiritual tools.
+I operate an Etsy store, Fiberwytch, offering my artisan handspun yarn and handspun ritual cords (which can also be worn as outrageously awesome art yarn necklaces) as well as an ever-changing assortment of arcane handmade goodies and spiritual tools.

 Or you may want to check out my books: two collections of short stories and poetry written for and about my Beloved.
 You can take a look at them, and order them in print or electronic format if you wish, here.

 I am a featured blogger at PaganSquare (Witches and Pagans Magazine’s online blog), and you can visit my blog, Threads, here.